The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 English

-Leslie Delfiner is a Pediatric Neurologist in Bronx, New York.
+Leslie Delfiner is a Pediatric Neurologist practicing medicine in Bronx, New York.
 Dr. Delfiner is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-Her top areas of expertise are Congenital Myasthenic Syndrome, Primary Lateral Sclerosis, Myasthenia Gravis, and Hypotonia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Congenital Myasthenic Syndrome, Primary Lateral Sclerosis, Myasthenia Gravis, Hypotonia, and Thymectomy.

 Experienced in Oculopharyngeal Muscular Dystrophy